Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 Don't Allow Login ID Guessing

-A common oversight in password reset flows is inadvertently revealing account existence.
+A common oversight in password reset flows is inadvertently revealing whether an account exists – an attack surface known as account enumeration.
 Imagine a scenario where a user enters an email address on the password reset form.
 If an account is associated with that email, a reset link is sent; otherwise, there's no response.
+This seemingly innocuous behavior can be exploited by attackers to determine valid email addresses for accounts.
+By systematically inputting email addresses, they can build a list of active accounts, becoming a valuable asset for future attacks.

 Recommended Approach: Limit Password Reset Link Lifetime